 Instead of choosing an exact equivalent of a phrase, transcreators seek to find the message behind the text.
 They then deliver that message in the most appropriate way.
 They might do this by creating new text, changing the emphasis, or shifting the linguistic style to match a local audience.
 In some cases, our transcreators will completely reimagine the text to ensure maximum impact.
 This is particularly common with idiomatic or colloquial text.

 Great transcreation requires a range of skills.
 Transcreators need industry experience, understanding of the culture, and creative inspiration.
 Because the content is creative, evaluating transcreation is much more subjective than evaluating translation.
 That means that the most successful projects involve close interaction between clients and transcreators.
 The client and the linguists come to a common understanding of the best possible result.

 Our transcreators are not just bilingual – they are also bicultural.
 They have in-depth knowledge of their audience, as well as sound understanding of the sectors they are working in.

 Depending on project needs, our transcreation may be much like translation.
 At other times, it can be closer to copywriting.
-In the latter case, we provide “back translation” of the new content to explain to clients who do not speak the target language how it has been adapted.
+In the latter case, we provide “back translation” of the new content.
+This explains the adaptions to clients who do not speak the target language.
 Open and continuous dialogue between project teams and our clients is an integral part of this collaborative process.